kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 ## Project Structure

-To begin, these are the only source files we will deal with:
+To begin, these are the source files we will deal with, with only 2 image assets:

 ```
 my-astro-project/